 Renae Fomiatti is a qualitative researcher at the Australian Research Centre in Sex, Health and Society (ARCSHS), La Trobe University.
 Her research is informed by contemporary feminist theory and Science and Technology Studies.
-She previously held an appointment at the National Drug Research Institute, Curtin University, where she also completed her PhD with NDRI.
-Her research investigated the emergence of ‘new recovery’ in Australian alcohol and other drug policy and research, its impact on treatment and professional practices and the ways in which people who inject drugs engage with, practice and/or resist ‘recovery’.
+She previously held an appointment at the National Drug Research Institute, Curtin University, where she also completed her PhD on the emergence of ‘new recovery’ in Australian alcohol and other drug policy and research, its impact on treatment and professional practices and the ways in which people who inject drugs engage with, practice and/or resist ‘recovery’.

 Renae has previously worked in alcohol and other drug treatment, youth services, housing and homelessness support services and community development.

 BA (Hons), La Trobe University